Volunteer blood transport biker killed

 Sgt Lee Harris of Lancashire Police appealed for witnesses to contact the force.

-He said: "This was a tragic incident involving a man who was conveying items on behalf the NHS and a car that was driving along the slip road towards the Bay Gateway."
+He said: "This was a tragic incident involving a man, who was conveying items on behalf the NHS, and a car that was driving along the slip road towards the Bay Gateway."